AcademyPgh/Build-Your-Own-React-Starter/README.md

       loaders (module.rules): This section specifies how each file should be processed before it is combined into your bundle.
 We only have one loader: Babel.
 This converts your ES6 + JSX JavaScript into ES5 before merging it into your bundle.

       resolve: Where Webpack should look for files referenced by an import or require() statement.
 This makes it so that you can import npm packages in your code.

+Compile:

+      In the last step you added Webpack, but you didn't actually get to use it yet.

+      In this step you'll add an npm script called compile to your package.json.
+The script runs Webpack.